4 Elements of a Negligence Claim (and more)

 Basic & Useful Definitions

-- A related term, “gross negligence,” is a type of negligence where the defendant lacks “even slight diligence or care.”
+- What is gross negligence?
+The term “gross negligence,” is a type of negligence where the defendant lacks “even slight diligence or care.”

-- “Contributory negligence” is defined as a “plaintiff’s own negligence that played a part in causing the plaintiff’s injury and that is significant enough (in a few jurisdictions) to bar the plaintiff from recovering damages.”
+- What is contributory negligence?
+“Contributory negligence” is defined as a “plaintiff’s own negligence that played a part in causing the plaintiff’s injury and that is significant enough (in a few jurisdictions) to bar the plaintiff from recovering damages.”

 What is “Reasonable Care?”